 The County is committed to pro-actively managing its operating and closed landfills in an environmentally sound manner to minimize existing and future environmental impacts and maintain compliance with O. Reg.
 347.

-The Facilities Services Division is committed to pro-actively maintaining and repairing all buildings in accordance with the Ontario Building Code, the Ontario Fire Code, and the Accessibility for Ontarians with Disabilities Act.
+The Facilities Services Division is committed to pro-actively maintaining and repairing all buildings in accordance with the: